wdi-sg/choose_your_own_adventure_js/readme.md

 ### Part 5: Further: Make Your Game More Complex

-* Create a series of enemies for your player to face. (perhaps an array of objects)
+* Create enemies for your player to face.
+(Or a series of enemies - perhaps an array of objects)
   * Each enemy can attack your player.
 (Or your player can recieve powerups or points from other characters)
   * the enemies can (given some randomness- `Math.random`) hit or miss your player
   * Your player should have **hit points** that you keep track of in a variable